bahrus/purr-sist/README.md

 ## Update pieces of the remote store

-To send a new object to the remote store, replacing the old one, use the replaceRootWith property:
+To send a new object to the remote store, replacing the old one, use the newVal property:

 ```JavaScript
 const myValue = {chairman: 'meow'};